 - Digital Healthcare Safety Special Emphasis Notice

-The Division's Past Achievements
+The Program's Past Achievements

 Since 1968, AHRQ has invested in research grants and contracts awarded to over 289 distinct institutions in 48 States, the District of Columbia and Puerto Rico, producing foundational work on many uses of IT to improve health delivery including telemedicine, health information exchange, and e-prescribing.